Growing Great Garlic

 Storing Garlic

-Come winter you’ll want to be checking any remaining bulbs closely for green spouts peeking out.
+Come winter you’ll want to check any remaining bulbs closely for green spouts peeking out.
 You can further preserve by peeling bulbs and freezing.
-I freeze whole cloves – easy to slice super thin for meals as I need.
+I freeze whole cloves—easy to slice super thin for meals as I need.
 Some people prefer to mince and freeze.

-I hope this has inspired you to start growing garlic, or try some new varieties… you never know when we’ll need to be ready for that vampire apocalypse…
+I hope this has inspired you to start growing your own garlic, or try some new varieties.
+You never know when we’ll need to be ready for that vampire apocalypse…

 Dig Into Garlic,